 As part of our ongoing provision for children who are continuing their education at home, all worksheets and documents the children need for the following week are available via Purple Mash.
-Documents for the following week will be uploaded and available for you from the Thursday evening of the week before.
-We have added this to support those parents who have shared with us that would like to know in advance what their children are learning and to allow documents to be printed off.
-It is not our expectation that all work is printed, work can be completed in an exercise book.
-Please contact your child’s teacher via Purple Mash if you require additional exercise books.
+Documents for the following week will be uploaded and available for you from the Thursday evening of the week before during the current 2021 lockdown.
+We have added this to support those parents who have shared with us that would like to know in advance what their children are learning – no documents will need to be printed off.
+It is not our expectation that work is printed, work can be completed in an exercise book. however if you wish to print work then that is fine Please contact your child’s teacher via Purple Mash if you require additional exercise books.

 Documents have been organised by the day of the week your child will need them.
 Where possible, answers have been provided.
 Please use these with your children to mark their work.

-Teachers will continue to set these tasks as 2dos on a daily basis.
+Teachers will continue to set these tasks on a daily basis.
 Children do not need to resubmit the documents once they have been completed.

 Teachers will continue to provide an overview of the learning which will include hotlinks to websites such as BBCBitesize.
 This will be emailed to your child’s Purple Mash account and a copy will be sent via a Groupcall message.
 The work set can then be completed in an exercise book or on paper.
 Teachers will still set 2dos via Purple Mash which will be monitored and responded to by school staff.

 It is essential children spend time each day focused on learning.
-This will help keep some normality in the children’s routines, ensure their education continues and will ultimately lead to a smoother transition back to school when we return fully.
-Children who receive paper versions of the work set will continue to receive these packs.
+This will help keep some normality in the children’s routines, ensure their education continues and will ultimately lead to a smoother transition back to school when have completed their isolation and feel well enough to return to school.

 We appreciate that home working can be difficult, please don’t stress, argue or fall out.
 Instead when you need a break, cuddle on the sofa and watch a film.
 Share a book and talk about it.
 Bake and cook together.
 Paint pictures (put a rainbow in your window so other children can see them), create